-In cases where the cause of the accident is hazardous road condition, there will be limits on how you can sue the authorities who are responsible for maintaining the road.
+In cases where the cause of the accident is a hazardous road condition, there will be limits on how you can sue the authorities who are responsible for maintaining the road.

-Proving negligence or disobedience to law is the most important part of filing a complaint.
+Proving negligence or disobedience to the law is the most important part of filing a complaint.
 You should have evidence that the driver has not followed the safety precautions that have been mentioned above.
-You can use police reports, CCTV road footages, and witness testimonies to prove your claim.
-On the other hand, the defending party can also use these evidence to prove that you have also violated a law.
+You can use police reports, CCTV road footage, and witness testimonies to prove your claim.
+On the other hand, the defending party can also use this evidence to prove that you have also violated a law.

 If you win the case, compensation fees may vary depending on the extent of the damages caused by the accident.
 Serious physical injuries such as disfigurement, paralysis, or in worst cases, death, would lead to higher settlement fees.
 With these injuries, you can get a settlement for non-physical damages such as suffering, depression or trauma.
 Meanwhile, if your injury is not life-long debilitating, you can still get damage compensation but only for lost wages and medical bills.

-If you have a Personal Injury Protection (PIP) insurance, the insurance company may pay for the damages.
+If you have Personal Injury Protection (PIP) insurance, the insurance company may pay for the damages.
 If the driver who hit you has PIP, his company might also pay you.
 Determining the compensation is usually done after the court has decided who is at fault for the accident.
-It is highly recommended for you to consult a personal injury lawyer at the Law Offices of Wolf & Pravato before filing a complaint.
-Personal injury lawyers in Florida can give you advice on which actions you should take to get due compensation.
+It is highly recommended that you consult a personal injury lawyer at the Law Offices of Wolf & Pravato before filing a complaint.
+Personal Injury lawyers Florida can give you advice on which actions you should take to get due compensation.
 They can help you win the case given proper evidence.